Bit51/Multi-Site-Site-List-Shortcode/readme.txt

 == Changelog ==

 = Dev =
-* Remove pass by reference
+* Remove pass by reference (should now work with PHP 5.4)
 * Reformat for better WordPress code standards
 * Stop using dynamic text domain
 * Works with WordPress 3.6.1
+* Updated .pot file

 = 5.4.1 =
 * Fixed Bit51 feed with improved error handling